Fat Bear Week is upon us. Here’s how to celebrate the big, glorious event.

 [How to visit national parks safely and ethically this fall]

 She is not exaggerating.
-The big boys (large, male brown bears) of Katmai weigh in at over 1,000 pounds by the fall.
+Several large brown bears in Katmai can weigh in at over 1,000 pounds by the fall.

 This year’s 12 contenders in the single-elimination bracket include Holly, 2019′s champion, and 747, a chunky hopeful generating buzz online.